ServerPress/databasecollationfix/readme.txt

 1. Upload all of the files in `databasecollationfix.zip` to your  `/wp-content/plugins/databasecollationfix` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==

+= Is this safe? =

+Yes.
+The Database Collation Fix tool does not change any data.
+It only changes the Collation Algorithm that specified for your database columns and indexes.

+= Do I need to backup my data before using this? =

+Yes.
+Always backup your site before making database changes.
+The Database Collation Fix tool is unlikely to cause any problems but there is still a small chance that something else (like the version of MySQL/MariaDB that you're using) can have a compatibility issue.

+= Once my tables are fixed, do I still need to use this tool? =

+No. The Database Collation Fix tool changes the database.
+It only needs to do this once.
+However, future versions of WordPress or one or more of your plugins can also make database changes.
+These future changes may require updates to keep your Collation Algorithms updated.
+If you leave the Database Collation Fix tool active, it will scan your database once per day and look for any tables that need to be adjusted, fixing them automatically.

 == Screenshots ==

 1. Plugin page.